School District of Webb City R-7: Webb City High School

 The Webb City High School (abbreviated WCHS) serves students in ninth through twelfth grade, and is located at 621 North Madison Street in Webb City.
 The school is well known for its successful academic and athletic programs.
 In 2013, U.S. News & World Report ranked the school as the 17th best out of 560 high schools in Missouri.
 The school encompasses various facilities, including a gymnasium and storm shelter known as the Cardinal Dome (which opens to the public during severe weather), a football field known as the Cardinal Stadium, a swimming pool, a performing arts center, a library and media center, and a Mercy health clinic.
 WCHS has a highly successful athletic program that competes in the Central Ozark Conference and is governed by the Missouri State High School Activities Association (MSHSAA).

 Webb City Alternative School

 The Webb City Alternative School is an alternative high school that caters to non-traditional students who care for their children, work, or have problems in a regular learning environment.
-It is located at 600 Elis Street in Webb City near the Crowder College campus.
+It is located at 600 Ellis Street in Webb City near the Crowder College campus.